raphaelgatti/v2-ach-api-docs/source/includes/_transfers.md

 Parameter | Optional? | Description
 ----------|------------|-------------
-id | no | Customers's unique identifier to get transfers for. limit | yes | How many results to return. offset | yes | How many results to skip.
+id | no | Customer unique identifier to get transfers for. limit | yes | How many results to return. offset | yes | How many results to skip.